pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/getting-started.md

 Now that you’ve made it through the installation process, congratulations on setting up your first WordPress Multisite environment.
 You are on your way to glory!

-When logged in to the WordPress Dashboard, you may notice a new “My Sites” menu item in the Toolbar.
-You can create your first site in the Network Admin:
+When logged in to the WordPress Dashboard, you'll see a new “My Sites” menu item in the Toolbar.
+Use that create your first site via the Network Admin:

 ![](/source/docs/assets/images/wp-network-admin-sites.png)

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-If you’re using the subdomain feature of WordPress Multisite, add the domain for each site you create to the Pantheon Dashboard (as well as configure requisite DNS settings) in order for the site to be publicly accessible. </div>
+If you’re using the subdomain configuration, you must add the domain for each site you create to the Pantheon Dashboard (as well as configuring requisite DNS settings) in order for the site to be accessible. </div>

 Spend a little time exploring the WordPress Network Dashboard to become familiar with the variety of additional settings you now have.
 Take a look at what options are available for each site you create, how to manage users across WordPress Multisite, and the grab bag of Network Settings.